Prohelion/prohelion.github.io/docs/Profinity/Getting_Started.md

 ## Creating a Profinity Profile Pack

 Profinity Profile Packs behave similarly to Profiles from Profinity Classic.
-By default, the ___ Profile is enabled.
+All of the components, scripts, CAN bus data, etc. that you configure for your system are assigned to the active Profile.
+By defining multiple Profiles, you are able to quickly and easily change between system configurations.

 To change Profile or create a new Profile, navigate to the `ADMIN` tab, then select `Profile`.
+The active Profile can be selected by clicking on the appropriate radio button.

 <figure markdown>
 ![Add profile menu](images/profiles_menu.jpg)
-<figcaption>Profiles menu</figcaption>
+<figcaption>Profinity Profile menu</figcaption>
 </figure>

 More information can be found in the [Profinity Profile Packs](Profiles.md) section.